-- Man is not only complex but highly variable.
-He or she has many motives which are arranged in some sort of hierarchy and importance to him or her, but this hierarchy is subject to change from time to time and from situation to situation. - Man is capable of learning new motives through his or her organizational experience. - Man's motive in different units in the same organization may be different. - A person who is alienated in the formal organization may find fulfillment of his or her social and self-actualization needs in the informal organization. - Man can be productively involved with an organization on the basis of many different kinds of motives.
-His or her ultimate satisfaction and effectiveness of the organization depend only in part on the nature of his or her motivation.
+- man is not only complex but highly variable.
+He or she has many motives which are arranged in some sort of hierarchy and importance to him or her, but this hierarchy is subject to change from time to time and from situation to situation. - man is capable of learning new motives through his or her organisational experience. - man's motive in different units in the same organisation may be different.

-3.2.1.
-APPROACHES TO MOTIVATION
+- a person who is alienated in the formal organisation may find fulfillment of his or her social and self-actualisation needs in the informal organisation. - man can be productively involved with an organisation on the basis of many different kinds of motives.
+His or her ultimate satisfaction and effectiveness of the organisation depend only in part on the nature of his or her motivation.

+3.2.1 Approaches to Motivation